 Exclusive Event During the GABF Supports Pints for Prostates Campaign

 All About Beer Magazine, in cooperation with BeerAdvocate.com, will present a prime minister tasting of rare and exotic beers on Sept.
-25th from 1:00 to 4:00 p.fray. at the Wynkoop Brewery in Denver to confer a favor on the Pints for Prostates campaign.
+25th from 1:00 to 4:00 pm at Wynkoop Brewing Company in Denver to confer a favor on the Pints for Prostates campaign.

 The inaugural Denver Rare Beer Tasting is taking place in Mile High City during the annual Great American Beer Festival when thousands of beer fans will be in the city.
 The marked occurrence will feature a select group of else than 20 of America’s upper side vessel brewers each pouring a legendary beer.
 These very special, rare and exotic beers will have existence presented by the brewers who created them to an extremely limited audience.

 “We wanted to constitute a unique event that would give beer fans a one-of-a-kind experience where they can sample some of America’s best beers in a relaxed environment and get the chance to meet more biggest names in the beer industry,” said Daniel Bradford, publisher of All About Beer Magazine, which is celebrating its 30th anniversary.
 “The Denver Rare Beer Tasting is a chance to enjoy great beer and support a great cause: prostate cancer awareness.”